Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/taxonomies.md

 * IX.
 Mutual/Membership Benefit - Y
 * X. Unknown, Unclassified - Z

-Common Codes.
+**Common Codes:**

 Common codes represent activities of organizations, such as research, fundraising, and technical assistance, which are common to all major groups.
 The seven common codes used are:

 * 01 Alliance/Advocacy Organizations
 * 02 Management and Technical Assistance